-Some independent film-makers may offer a Digital purchase of their film if it is only used in a login protected LMS.
+Some independent film-makers may offer a Digital Site Licenses for their film if it is only used in a login protected LMS.

 If this is the case the purchase should still be handled by the library to make sure other instructors and students have access to the film.

-Camosun Library has purchased 3 documentaries as digital files, listed below, to add these to your D2L course contact Media Librarian Ally Flynn
+Camosun Library has purchased 5 documentaries as DSL files, listed below, to add these to your D2L course contact Media Librarian Ally Flynn

 Streaming access to over 700 popular and classic feature films and informational media. with Educational Public Performance Rights included.